atelierbram/Base2Tone-hyperterm/README.md

 ```

 ### Resources
-- Preview of how Duotone themes can look like at [Base2Tone](http://base2t.one/)
+- Preview of how Base2Tone themes can look like at [Base2Tone](http://base2t.one/) and/or [Base2Tone-prism](https://atelierbram.github.io/Base2Tone-prism/demo/evening/dark/)
 - [github.com/andreberg/Meslo-Font](https://github.com/andreberg/Meslo-Font)

 ### Credits